Matthew Urwin

-Matthew Urwin (born 28 November 1993) is an English footballer who plays as a goalkeeper for Chorley.
+Matthew Urwin (born 28 November 1993) is an English footballer who plays as a goalkeeper for club Spennymoor Town.

 Playing career

 Blackburn Rovers

 Born in Blackpool, Urwin began his career with Blackburn Rovers, featuring in both legs of the club's 4–1 aggregate loss to Chelsea in the 2011–12 FA Youth Cup final.
 In late 2012, he was sent on a month-long youth loan to Taunton Town.
 At the conclusion of the 2012–13 season, Urwin was one of a number of young players offered a new deal, which he confirmed on Twitter that he had signed.
 The following season he was loaned to Conference North side Stalybridge Celtic, where he impressed, making seventeen appearances.
 Urwin was released at the conclusion of the 2013–14 season, following the expiration of his contract.

 Bradford City

 Following his release by Blackburn, Urwin went on to join Bradford City; initially signing on non-contract terms in August 2014, he extended his deal until the end of the season the following month.
 During his time with the club, he was on the bench for Bradford's famous win against Premier League side Chelsea in the FA Cup, but would remain the back-up goalkeeper to both Jordan Pickford and Ben Williams.
 He was named as a substitute in Bradford City's 2–0 EFL Cup loss to MK Dons, with a number of sources, including the BBC, reporting that he replaced Mason Bennett in the second half.
 However, it was actually Mark Yeates who replaced Bennett.